 Unmerge cells

-If you need to reverse a cell merge, click onto the merged cell and then choose Unmerge Cells item in the Merge & Center menu (see the figure above).
+If you need to reverse a cell merge, click onto the merged cell and then choose Unmerge Cells item in the Merge & Center menu.

 Split text from one cell into multiple cells